Workshops for Businesses and Universities/Colleges

 A half day session that covers all the elements of stalking including a comprehensive insight into what stalking is, the effect on the victim and their families and loved ones and how to safely support someone you may suspect of being a victim.

-This workshop will be introduced with an in-depth presentation consisting of Hollie’s story; what is stalking; stalking legislation; types of behaviour’s; types of stalkers; reporting stalking; disclosure; do’s and don’ts and the six golden rules.
+This half-day workshop will be introduced with an in-depth presentation consisting of Hollie’s story; what is stalking; stalking legislation; types of behaviour’s; types of stalkers; reporting stalking; disclosure; do’s and don’ts and the six golden rules.
 We will look at recent research and the connection between stalking and homicide.

 Hollie Guard Workshop